dcl-docs/project-example/README.md

 Importantly, `make` will only rebuild files affected by a change.
 For example, say __birds.txt__ changes.
 Because of how our Makefile is set up, Make will re-rerun __birds.R__ and __bird_collisions_light.R__, which will re-write to __birds.rds__ and __bird_collisions_light.rds__.
 Then, Make will re-knit the EDA files __birds.Rmd__ and __bird_collisions_light.Rmd__, as well as our report __report.Rmd__.
 However, it will not re-rerun __collisions.R__, re-knit __collisions.Rmd__, etc., because these other files do not depend on __birds.txt__.

+`make` comes installed on Macs and most Unix machines.
+If you're a Windows user, you might need to install `make` yourself.
+You can download the program [here](http://gnuwin32.sourceforge.net/packages/make.htm).

 ### Running Make

 To run `make`, navigate to your project directory from the command line.
 Then, type `make` and hit enter.